-The common practice in open office floor plan has been to eliminate walls and place desks as close together as possible, in an attempt to encourage human interaction.
+The common practice in an open office floor plan has been to eliminate walls and place desks as close together as possible, in an attempt to encourage human interaction.
 That trend is often cited as being responsible for the success of big companies.
 But a new, more practical approach, consists of creating a flexible environment to address different needs at different times, without compromising overall productivity and performance.

 Open but Not-Too-Open Commercial Floor Plans

 Though there are many benefits to open office spaces, there are significant drawbacks as well.
-Employees enjoy the open spaces and natural lighting, and tend to be happier overall when around their peers than being segregated into compartments, but the lack of privacy can lead to distractions and potentially tension in the workplace.
-Without a way to isolate yourself when you need to concentrate or simply don’t want to talk, you can find yourself feeling exposed to the whims of othersand devoid of any privacy without retreating to a bathroom stall.
+Employees enjoy the open spaces and natural lighting and tend to be happier overall when around their peers than being segregated into compartments, but the lack of privacy can lead to distractions and potential tension in the workplace.
+Without a way to isolate yourself when you need to concentrate or simply don’t want to talk, you can find yourself feeling exposed to the whims of others and devoid of any privacy without retreating to a bathroom stall.
 Wide-open office spaces just aren’t the best option if you need to make phone calls, or deal with anything of a confidential nature during your workday.
 Depending on the specifics of your industry and the particular people surrounding you, an open floor plan might actually hurt your company’s overall productivity.